 I'm willing to do as much maintenance as possible to keep it looking good, so the sky is the limit.
 Can you provide any guidance as to what I could do to salvage my hair and make it look more attractive?
 Thanks! — Emma

-A: Emma, you have amazing facial features.
+A: Emma, thank you for your consultation request.
+You have amazing facial features.
 You really can't go wrong with any hairstyle.

 The "triangle hair" that you describe is happening because your hair is all one length.